-GPM Metals has a comprehensive program organized for 2022.
-This program includes the completion of approved work programs on 3 tenements EL 23565 and EL 385 & EL 24305.
-These predrilling programs include surface mapping, soil sampling, geophysics and ground gravity to characterize the mineralization associated with the thallium soil anomaly and identify drilling targets.
+GPM Metals has a comprehensive program organized for 2023.
+This includes completing approved work programs on three tenements, EL 23565 and EL 385 & EL 24305.
+These predrilling programs include surface mapping, soil sampling, geophysics, and ground gravity to characterize the mineralization associated with the thallium soil anomaly and identify drilling targets.